 “Red Dawn III” is now playing on your back doorstep, and this time it’s no movie…it’s for real.

 What are your SOP’s (Standard Operating Procedures) that you and your family will follow regarding contact with enemy soldiers?
 With “friendly” soldiers that will confiscate your supplies if they enter your home?
 What actions are you planning on taking?
-How will you divert their attentions and hide your supplies?
+How will you divert their attention and hide your supplies?
 What methods of escape from a potential basement deathtrap have you outlined in advance, that everyone understands?
 Who is able to fight and who is unable to give battle in your family?

 Most people will prefer to nonchalantly “game” such scenarios in their mind with no practice, and no forethought as to just how far they are willing to go to meet the threat.